EstherPlomp/TNW-PhD-Newsletters/README.md

   - The Labors in Ohr podcast introduces the [History of scientific publishing](https://open.spotify.com/episode/0h28zs4Htymv3hPuGO8LW1?si=8a38afc05a6a4995) with a follow up on [Open Access with Bjorn Brembs](https://open.spotify.com/episode/5yliqST0bGf1KJ6e8eB1OM?si=ff5aa064ac874daf) and an [episode focused on Plan S]( https://open.spotify.com/episode/3WllXZ1qAPRg3r0Z87kHwd?si=c4d48dc341fd4131).
 - Use [this workflow](https://twitter.com/AStrasser116/status/1576648460194807808/photo/1) to find accessible versions of research articles.

+# Preprints
+- [Watch a crash course](https://elifesciences.org/inside-elife/8df4a59d/webinar-report-the-history-of-science-publishing) in the history of publishing and sharing your research through a preprint as an act of resistance to the publication pressures.
+- [Learn all about preprints from Jessica Polka](https://youtu.be/TW-SrGkmH6U?t=199) or check a webinar on '[How to Publish Preprints](https://www.youtube.com/watch?v=jwtX3kmnC4c)'.
+- Not convinced about preprints?
+Check out a video on [How preprints can benefit both science and your career](https://www.youtube.com/watch?v=h-5YnAcN6Aw) or read [a guide to preprinting for early-career researchers](https://doi.org/10.1242/bio.059310) that lists benefits and arguments to convince co-authors to preprint.
+- What if we all just submitted preprints and [have the journals compete on what gets published](https://twitter.com/DrCMcMaster/status/1515476892782317571?t=KV926aFHvKuOqzIcoCacdA&s=03)?

 # (Open) Peer Review
 - **The Turing Way** has a chapter on [Peer Review](https://the-turing-way.netlify.app/communication/peer-review.html), including a section on [Open Peer Review](https://the-turing-way.netlify.app/communication/peer-review/peer-review-open.html).
 - Listen to some [tips to **manage peer review**](https://www.nature.com/articles/d41586-020-00381-1) (also check out the episode on [how to publish a paper](https://www.nature.com/articles/d41586-020-00292-1)).